logan0817/BleExplorer/README.md

 # BleExplorer
-## Jetpack Bluetooth DEMO, this project uses the Jetpack Bluetooth library to implement some daily functions that we use for development[Search, connect, discover services, Bluetooth operations [read, write, notify].
+## Jetpack Bluetooth DEMO, this project uses the Jetpack Bluetooth library to implement some daily functions that we use for development:Search, connect, discover services, Bluetooth operations [read, write, notify].

 ## AndroidX Bluetooth is a new addition to the Jetpack Suite of libraries.
 While currently in its alpha stage, the system already provides robust safety measures addressing common pitfalls in Android BLE development.